infraheads/tvidz/docs/tvidz-detailed-guide.md

     E -- Progress/Results --> B
 ```

-Note: Only the Inspector Backend communicates with PostgreSQL.
-The React Frontend receives all data via the backend.
+Note: Only the Inspector communicates with PostgreSQL.
+The Frontend receives all data via the backend.

 ---